Bors

-Guenevere & Sir Bors, by Henry Justice Ford.
+Guenevere & Sir Bors by Henry Justice Ford.
 An illustration for Andrew Lang's Tales of the Round Table (1908), adapted from Thomas Malory's Le Morte d'Arthur.

-Bors (/ˈbɔrz/; Bohort) is the name of two knights in the Arthurian legend, a father and a son.
-They are both introduced in the 13th-century Lancelot-Grail romance prose cycle.
+Bors (/ˈbɔːrz/; French: Bohort) is the name of two knights in the Arthurian legend, a father and a son.
+Both were introduced in the 13th-century Lancelot-Grail romance prose cycle.
+The younger Bors has remained prominent in Le Morte d'Arthur but is not particularly popular as a character in the Arthurian modern works besides the Grail Quest-themed poetry.

-King Bors (Bohors, Boho[o/u]rt, Bo[o]rt, Bordo, Borz) is the ruler of Ganis (Gannes, Ganys, Gaun[n]es, Gaynes, Gaynys) during the early period of King Arthur's reign.
+King Bors is the ruler of Ganis during the early period of King Arthur's reign.
 His brother, King Ban of Benoic, is the father of Lancelot.
-Bors' two sons, one also named Bors and the other named Lionel, later both join Arthur's Round Table as prominent members.
+Bors' two sons, one also named Bors and the other named Lionel, are raised by the Lady of the Lake with Lancelot and become members of Arthur's Round Table.

-The younger Bors, known as Sir Bors (Bohors, Bohort li Escillies, Bohortes, Bo[o]rdo, Boors, Bo[o]rt, Borz, Bours, Bwrt) and by his epithet de Ganis (and other spellings), becomes one of the best Knights of the Round Table and participates in the achievement of the Holy Grail.
-His own son is Elyan the White, also a member of the Round Table.
+The younger Bors, known by his epithet de Ganis, is one of the best Knights of the Round Table and, alongside Galahad and Perceval, participates in the achievement of the Holy Grail.
+His own son, Elyan the White, also joins the Round Table.
+In the Lancelot-Grail cycle, Bors eventually succeeds Arthur as the high king of the Britons after the last battle.

 King Bors

-The elder Bors is the king of Ganis in Brittany.
+The elder Bors (Bohors, Boho[o/u]rt, Bo[o]rt, Bordo, Borz) is the king of Ganis (Gannes, Ganys, Gaun[n]es, Gaynes, Gaynys) in Brittany.
 He is brother of King Ban and uncle of Hector de Maris and Lancelot.
-He marries Evaine, the sister of Ban's wife Elaine, and they have two sons, Bors and Lionel.
+He marries Evaine, the sister of Ban's wife Elaine, and they have two sons, Bors de Ganis (Bohors, Bohort [li Escillies], Bohortes, Bo[o]rdo, Boors, Bo[o]rt, Borz, Bours, Bwrt) and Lionel.

-Ban and Bors become King Arthur's valuable early allies in his war against eleven rebel kings in Great Britain, including Lot, Urien, and Caradoc.
-In return, Arthur vows to help them against their Frankish enemy, King Claudas, who has been threatening their lands back in the continent.
+Ban and Bors become King Arthur's valuable early allies during his war against eleven rebel kings in Great Britain.
+In return, Arthur vows to assist them against their enemy, King Claudas, who threatened their continental lands.
 Arthur is late on his promise, though, and Claudas succeeds in his invasion, resulting in both kings' deaths.
 Ban's son Lancelot is taken by the Lady of the Lake, but Bors' children are raised in captivity by Claudas' retainers.